First take: Is Sling TV good?

 So before you sign up, hop on Sling TV’s ZIP finder to check what local channels you’ll be getting.
 You don’t want to be surprised with bad news after you subscribe.

-What’s the point of the free antenna?
+What’s the point of an antenna?

 In other words, you’re guaranteed access to must-see moments like the Super Bowl without internet glitches or a monthly bill.
 No need for tin foil even.